-About the BSc Psychology (subject to revalidation) programme
+About the BSc (Hons) Psychology (subject to validation) programme

 BSc Applied Psychology (validated by the University of Hull) aims to produce a scientific understanding of the mind, brain, behaviour and experience.
 Applied Psychology aims to produce a scientific understanding of the mind, brain, behaviour and experience.